Questions about TED or TEPEZZA?

 TEPEZZA may cause an increase in your blood sugar.
 Before starting treatment with TEPEZZA, tell your doctor if you are currently being treated for diabetes, know your blood sugar is high, or have been diagnosed with diabetes.
 It is important for you to take your treatments and follow an appropriate diet for glucose control as prescribed by your doctor.

-The most common side effects of TEPEZZA include muscle cramps or spasms, nausea, hair loss, diarrhea, feeling tired, high blood sugar, hearing problems, taste changes, headache, dry skin and changes in menstruation.
+The most common side effects of TEPEZZA include muscle cramps or spasms, nausea, hair loss, diarrhea, feeling tired, high blood sugar, hearing problems, taste changes, headache, dry skin, ear discomfort, weight loss, nail problems, and changes in menstruation.

 This is not a complete list of all possible side effects.
 Tell your doctor or treatment team about any side effect you may have.